Heterogeneous Directed Hypergraph Neural Network over abstract syntax tree (AST) for Code Classification: Methodology

 \subsubsection{Heterogeneous Directed Hypergraph Convolution Layer}

-Our model updates each node vector in one heterogeneous directed hypergraph convolution (HDHGConv) layer.
+Our model updates each node vector in heterogeneous directed hypergraph convolution (HDHGConv) layers.
 We refer to the framework of two-stage message passing of hypergraph neural network \cite{Huang2021UniGNNAU} which has two steps: aggregating messages from nodes to hyperedges and aggregating messages from hyperedges to nodes.
-Contrarily, we add operations that add heterogeneous information and direction information.
+Differently, we add operations that add heterogeneous information and direction information.

 \textbf{Aggregating messages from nodes to hyperedges:} First, the hidden vector $h_n^{l-1}$ of each node $n$ is multiplied by the head matrix or tail matrix to get the message vector $m^l_{n\_e}$ from node $n$ to hyperedge $e$ as \eqref{eq20}, where $l = 1,~2,\ldots,L$ indicate layer number, $L$ is the total number of layers.